I built a CLI to fix the encoding/newline/whitespace noise that pollutes your diffs

 Workers, Backup Creation, and Cache Path

-• Backup creation must happen before dispatch – not inside the worker.
+• Backup creation must occur before dispatch – not inside the worker.

-Otherwise, parallel mode silently skips backups.
-This is a known bug in the current release that I am fixing next.
+If it’s done inside the worker, parallel mode silently skips backups.
+This is a known bug in the current release that I’m fixing next.

 • Cache path matters.
-The cache file should live next to the target directory, not in the CWD.
+The cache file should reside next to the target directory, not in the current working directory (CWD).

-If you run the tool from a different working directory each time, the cache never hits.
+Running the tool from different working directories prevents the cache from being hit.
 This is also on the fix list.

 Current State and Roadmap